-- 8.3 Any warning applied is regarded as live and kept on the employee's personal file for a specified period of time (please see the Conduct & Discipline Schools' Toolkit for Managers for further guidance). - 8.4 Where the same type of misconduct becomes a pattern, which is repeated every time a warning ceases to be live, previous warnings may be taken into account and may result in gross misconduct.
-The significance of the recurring issues need to be taken into account when deciding if it should be treated as gross misconduct and advice from HR must be sought. - 8.5 Where the sanction is dismissal this may either be dismissal with notice or in cases of gross misconduct dismissal without notice or pay in lieu of notice.
+- 8.3 Any warning applied is regarded as live and kept on the employee's personal file for the duration of the warning and will be disregarded thereafter in determining future disciplinary sanctions.
+(Please see the Conduct & Discipline Schools' Toolkit for Managers for further guidance). - 8.4 Where the same type of misconduct becomes a pattern, which is repeated every time a warning ceases to be live, or the employee has a 'live' warning for a similar offence, previous warnings may be taken into account and may result in gross misconduct.
+The significance of the recurring issues needs to be taken into account when deciding if it should be treated as gross misconduct and advice from HR must be sought. - 8.5 Where the sanction is summary dismissal this will be without pay